meypod/al-azan/README.md

 ## Translations

-All translations are synced with [translation.io](https://translation.io/) with source code as single source of translation keys. it is synced during CI build for releases or when `lingui.config.js` file is configured and `yarn sync_and_purge` command is run.
+All translations are synced with [translation.io](https://translation.io/) with source code as single source of translation keys.
+It is only compiled during CI build for releases.
+Syncing is done manually when `lingui.config.js` file is configured and `yarn sync_and_purge` command is run.

 ### Translators